triton-inference-server/tutorials/Deployment/Kubernetes/TensorRT-LLM_Autoscaling_and_Load_Balancing/README.md

     most straightforward solution.

-    In order to make the best use of the initialization container I chose to use a custom [server.py](./containers/server.py) script that made of the new [Triton CLI](https://github.com/triton-inference-server/triton_cli) tool.
+    In order to make the best use of the initialization container I chose to use a custom [server.py](./containers/server.py)

 2. Multi-GPU deployments require a rather specialized command line to run, and generating it using Helm chart scripting was not something I wanted to deal with.